adarsh-404-exe/EndToEnd-Container-Threat-Detection/README.md

-# Misuse Detection in Containers - MLOps Project
+# End to End Threat  Detection in Containers - MLOps Project

-Misuse Detection in containers using classification algorithms, end-to-end implemented with best-suited MlOps tools and frameworks.
+Threat Detection in containers using classification algorithms, end-to-end implemented with best-suited MlOps tools and frameworks.
 From data ingestion, pre-processing to model building, evalutaion and deployment, the project demonstrates an overview of all the steps involved in a data science / ML project.

 ```python
 import joblib